Skip to content

 St. James Club and Villas is a 4-star property set on a 100-acre peninsula on the southern coast of Antigua.
 It is tucked away for privacy and offers access to two white-sand beaches.
 The all-inclusive resort exudes a casual ambience that caters to couples, families, and solo travellers alike.

-The resort features 6 swimming pools, 4 tennis courts, a state-of-the-art Fitness Centre, and a spa.
+The resort features six swimming pools, four tennis courts, a state-of-the-art Fitness Centre, and a spa.
 Water activities such as kayaking, paddle boarding and sailing are all included in the hotel’s packages, making a stay at St. James Club and Villas one full of adventure.
-The resort also houses 5 restaurants that offer everything from casual dining to formal international cuisine.
+The resort also houses five restaurants that offer everything from casual dining to formal international cuisine.

 Curtain Bluff Resort

-Curtain Bluff Resort is a family-friendly, all-inclusive resort perched on a rock bluff between 2 beaches.
-One of the beaches faces the serene ocean, and the other is on a quiet lagoon, perfect for snorkelling and swimming.
+Curtain Bluff Resort is a family-friendly, all-inclusive resort perched on a rock bluff between two beaches.
+One beach faces the serene ocean, and the other is on a quiet lagoon, perfect for snorkelling and swimming.

-There are 72 rooms in this resort, and they all feature stunning views of the water.
-The rooms are staged with Caribbean decor, pitched roof ceilings and patios.
+This resort has 72 rooms, all featuring stunning views of the water.
+The rooms are decorated with Caribbean decor, have pitched roof ceilings, and have patios.

-The activities offered by the resort include sailing, scuba diving, water skiing and many more water sports.
-There is also an on-site spa, fitness centre, and squash courts, helping you stay active throughout your stay.
+The resort offers sailing, scuba diving, water skiing, and many other sports.
+It also has an on-site spa, fitness centre, and squash courts, helping you stay active throughout your stay.

-The beach cafe at the resort offers laid-back lunches right on the beach, while the White Tamarind Tree serves romantic dinners by candlelight.
+The resort’s beach cafe serves laid-back lunches on the beach, while the White Tamarind Tree serves romantic dinners by candlelight.

 Antigua, Guatemala, is a Scenic and Historic Destination

-The tourist attractions in Antigua, Guatemala, offer a captivating blend of historical significance, natural beauty, and cultural richness that make this city a truly remarkable destination for travellers from around the world.
+The tourist attractions in Antigua, Guatemala, offer a captivating blend of historical significance, natural beauty, and cultural richness, making this city a remarkable destination for travellers worldwide.

 The city’s charming streets, vibrant markets, and numerous museums allow tourists to venture into Guatemala’s rich cultural heritage and history.
 Visitors can also explore the many ruins and churches rooted in the city’s colonial past.